WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Emergent-Love.md

 Or maybe, love is not a monolithic feeling, maybe it's the result of the interactions of various underlying elements.
 Maybe love was an emergent property all along!

-This would mean that each branch is unique because it results from the specific mix and proportions of feelings/factors that comprises it.
+This would mean that each branch is unique as it results from the specific mix and proportions of feelings/factors that comprises it.
 Like a cooking recipe, each one has their own ingredients and quantities, except here, the list of available ingredients depends on the person the love blossoms from.

 For example, a father's love for his offspring might be comprised, among other things, of a desire to protect and provide for them, to make them happy and ensure they grow into healthy adults.
 Of course, various underlying biological, sociological and [human compatibility]({{ site.baseurl }}/understand/2021/10/31/Human-compatibility.html) factors are also at play.